-Top 10 Omicron updates: New variant unlikely to dodge vaccine protection, says WHO
+Top 10 Omicron updates: Europe cautioned over rising hospitalisations amid insufficient vaccination

 - Maharashtra Additional Chief Secretary Pradeep Vyas wrote to the Union Health Ministry pointing out that the rate of RT-PCR tests, fixed at Rs 4,500, at Mumbai airport was too high, The Indian Express reported on Wednesday.
 Maharashtra has increased Covid-19 testing at airports in the wake of the Omicron variant.

-- Four international travellers on Tuesday were admitted to Delhi’s Lok Nayak Jai Prakash Narayan Hospital that has been reserved to isolate and treat those infected with the new Omicron variant of the coronavirus, News18 reported.
-However, it is yet to be confirmed if they are infected with Omicron.

 - The Uttar Pradesh government on Tuesday imposed a curfew under Section 144 of Criminal Procedure Code in Lucknow district till January 5 citing concerns about the Omicron variant, Mint reported.

-- Uttar Pradesh has started preparing for 2022 Prayagraj Magha Mela by keeping in view the emergence of the Omicron variant, ANI reported.
+Meanwhile, the government has started preparing for 2022 Prayagraj Magha Mela by keeping in view the emergence of the Omicron variant, ANI reported.
 Prayagraj District Magistrate said that the authorities were aware of the new variant and so they have placed health teams at railway stations and airports to test people.
 Testing camps will also be placed at the fair.

+- Sikkim government relaxed the ban on entry of foreign nationals in the state that it had imposed last week amid growing cases of Omicron variant across the world, the Hindustan Times reported on Wednesday.
+The travellers, however, will have to produce a negative RT-PCR test report conducted within 72 hours of their entry to the state.

+- Meghalaya government made it mandatory for people entering the state to register with the government website, download the Arogya Setu App and the Behavioural Change Management App, an official said, according to PTI.
+International travellers have been asked to fill a self-declaration form and carry a negative RT-PCR test report.

-- Doctors and public health experts from South Africa, in a report to the World Health Organization, said that the country had reported a rise in hospitalisation of Covid-positive children, India Today reported on Wednesday.
+- The number of people admitted to hospitals in South Africa with Covid-19 doubled within 24 hours, Bloomberg reported on Tuesday.
+According to the National Institute for Communicable Diseases, 383 people have been admitted to hospital hours compared with 175 in the preceding period.
+Meanwhile, doctors and public health experts from South Africa, in a report to the World Health Organization, said that the country had reported a rise in hospitalisation of Covid-positive children, India Today reported on Wednesday.
 The experts have speculated over the severity of the disease in the wake of the Omicron variant, as previously, children had shown a strong immune response to the virus.

-- The Omicron variant has been reported in nine South African countries of Botswana, Ghana, Mozambique, Namibia, Nigeria, Senegal, South Africa, Uganda and Zimbabwe, PTI reported.
-South Africa, where the variant was first detected in November, remains the epicentre of the outbreak since most of the cases detected everyday were infected with Omicron, experts claimed.

 - In the United Kingdom, scientists have identified a “stealth version” of Omicron that cannot be distinguished from other variants using the RT-PCR tests, The Guardian reported on Tuesday.
 The “stealth version” of the variant came to light as the United Kingdom discovered 101 more cases of the Omicron variant, taking the country’s tally to 437.